SirSamiboi/etoh-pp/README.md

 # etoh-pp
 A program that let's you see the skill level of any EToH player, including you and your friends, by assigning them a pp score (performance points) based on the towers they've beaten.
 Inspired by osu! and ScoreSaber's own pp systems.

+YOU NEED TO INSTALL FOLLOWING PYTHON LIBRARIES TO RUN THE PROGRAM: requests, datetime, matplotlib, sty

 *The method:*

 • First, a player's username is taken and a list of the towers they have beaten is obtained, by using the Roblox Badges API.